lmu-osc/introduction-to-renv-exercises/restore-exercises/README.md

       - One or more packages recorded in the lockfile are not installed.
       - Use `renv::status()` for more details.
       ```
+2. At the console, run the command `renv::status()`.
+    - What is out of sync and why?
 2. At the console, run the command `renv::dependencies()`.
 For better formatting, you can run `View(renv::dependencies())`.
     - What packages do you see listed as direct dependencies?
     - The `Source` column indicates which files use these packages.
 Knowing this, can you list the package dependencies by file?